Contact Us

 Surfing on the Wild Atlantic Way

 Can you surf in Ireland?
 You better believe it!
-VagaGuide Aisling shares her best surf spots for 2024, her tips for surfing in Ireland and handy info like sea temperatures.
+Derry shares his best surf spots for 2025, his tips for coldwater surfing in Ireland and handy info like sea temperatures.

 By Derry